ekg/alignment-and-variant-calling-tutorial/README.md

 cd bwa && make
 ```

-or, in the case of several packages (vcflib, sambamba, freebayes, glia, hhga, and vg), submodules are used to control the dependencies of the project, and so the whole source tree must be cloned using the `--recursive` flag to git.
+or, in the case of several packages (vcflib, sambamba, freebayes, and vg), submodules are used to control the dependencies of the project, and so the whole source tree must be cloned using the `--recursive` flag to git.
 For example, here is how we'd clone and build freebayes:

 ```bash
 git clone --recursive https://github.com/ekg/freebayes